jshannon63/jsoncollect/README.md

 $collection = new JsonCollect($json);
 ```
+Note: You can set the recursion depth of JsonCollect by supplying the optional second constructor argument $depth.
+Default value is 512.

 ### Working with your JSON collection

 JsonCollect provides custom getter and setter methods for your data.
 Simply call the methods "get" or "set" with the key name appended to the method name to access your data directly to retrieve or to create/update.